lrochetta/reframe/README.md

 pip install aigent
 ```

+## Aigent strives to be

+* 🥽 Transparent - through logging, and metrics that create visibility into the inner operations.
+* 🤸🏾 Flexible - AI Agents and tools are independent of each other, allowing you to create workflows easily.
+* 🧩 Composable.
+Aigents are simply executable python functions and classes with a well defined interface.
+You can easily construct sophisticated agents from basic building blocks.
+These building blocks can be obtained from our ecosystem or you can develop custom ones that are specific to your organization.
+* 🛹 Incrementally adoptable - By using existing technologies such as Docker, Kubernetes and Celery Aigent enables you to seamlessly adopt it with your organization.
+From simple ZeroShot agents to sophisticated multi-step AI agents each component can be integrated into your existing workflows.
+* 🔨 Reusable - once a tool is running, it can be utilized by various agents, thereby reducing operational overhead, increasing throughput and making tools easy to reason about.
+* 🏎️ Fast by taking advantage of data parallelism and prompt sequencing in a manner increases efficiency and reduces the overall number of expensive API calls made to LLM endpoints.
+* 🏟️ Rich ecosystem that enables your to pick and choose which tools and agents to deploy.
+Through contributions from open source developers, we are making great progress to develop a robust ecosystem of tools so that you always have a tool for the job.

 # Features
 * 🌐 Internet access for searches and information gathering
 * 📥 Long-term and short-term memory management